History Of The Dakota People In Minnesota

 exploit, and destroy their traditional religion, language and culture.

-According to European international colonial law, or the "doctrine of discovery",
+According to European international colonial law, or the "doctrine of discovery,"

-a doctrine based on two 15th century Papal bulls that denied indigenous people's
+a doctrine based on two 15th century Papal bulls that denied indigenous peoples

 their fundamental human rights, the European colonists' land "purchasing"/stealing

-(according to the Pope) "subjugated", or coerced to believe that they (red pagans)
+to believe that they (red pagans)

 did not own the land that they were living on and that only white European Christian